restarone/violet_rails/README.md

 ### ✨ **Simplest Email Service** 📧
 Each Violet Rails
-subdomain will have access to its own emailbox for sending and recieving emails:
+subdomain will have access to its own emailbox for sending and receiving emails:
 <img width="1728" alt="Screen Shot 2022-06-26 at 5 55 10 PM" src="https://user-images.githubusercontent.com/35935196/175835219-831a78f9-809f-4b9e-a99e-d3406983cf7b.png">

 ### ✨ **Forum** 🤝